 I’m trying to revive a 1971 Rambler Rogue.
 This car was sprayed twice, and every time, the rust keeps pulling through the paintwork.
 I started to do it myself and removed all the paint and took the car down to metal.
 I’ve used acids to remove the rust, but it just comes back again when I leave the car for a while to attend to other things.
 This job is time consuming but I want to do it properly.

 Thanks for the question, although it left me a little confused!
 When I first read your question it caught my attention.
 The last year AMC built the Rambler was in 1969, and the Rogue was only built from 1966–69.
 In 1969 a high-performance version of the Rogue was offered under the name of SC/Rambler.

 It was common for U.S. auto manufacturers to sell their tooling in foreign countries where they continued production, but my records indicate that Mexico stopped manufacturing Ramblers in 1970.
 Perhaps you can give me a little more insight into your unique ride?

 Let’s move to the meat of your question.
 It’s important to realize that as soon as you strip steel bare, it begins to rust.
 How fast it rusts depends on the conditions around it.
 High humidity, salts left by human touch, residue left by paint strippers, all can hasten the rusting process.
 Personally I do not like the use of acids to remove rust as the fumes are dangerous, it can harden the metal making it more brittle, and great care must be taken to ensure all residual acid is removed and neutralized.

-When it comes time to primer, simply clean off the oils, give the body a quick once over with the paint and rust removal disc, clean the surface again and prime.
+When it comes time to prime, simply clean off the oils, give the body a quick once-over with the paint and rust removal disc, clean the surface again, and prime.